You think offering online ordering and adding restaurant delivery services will make business boom and learn how to offer these services for profit.

 You don’t necessarily need to hire extra staff, but you do need to make sure that someone is accountable for this new aspect of your business.

-A new or pre-existing staff member will need to make sure that every incoming and outgoing order is properly fulfilled and accounted for.
+A new or pre-existing staff member must ensure that every incoming and outgoing order is properly fulfilled and accounted for.

 You will need to budget for this added duty in terms of both rostered hours and wages.